giantswarm/linkerd-control-plane-app/README.md

 ```

 Please note, that for security reasons Giant Swarm by default forbids the usage of
 `emptyDir` volumes as storage for pods.
-Linkerd needs this functionality to deploy the
-linkerd control plane itself, but also to run the proxy containers in any deployment that is going to be included in
+Linkerd needs this functionality to run the proxy containers in any deployment that is going to be included in
 the service mesh.
 Enabling `emptyDir` volumes poses a risk that a pod will create
 such big `emptyDir` that the underlying cluster node will run out of disk space.
 If you're OK with this potential issue, the easiest way to allow for `emptyDir`